The best Romanian wines and wineries

 The geographic region of Romania was traditionally one of Europe's largest producers of wine, with even Napoleon himself being a huge fan of its grape varieties, but the wine industry declined after 1990 due to numerous economic factors.
 Today, according to the latest statistics, Romania is today the 13th largest wine producer worldwide and the 6th largest in Europe, and Romania's wine production has been continuously improving for the last ten years.

 The country is home to more than 250 wine cellars, but only 140 of them produce and sell bottled wine.
 Most of Romania's wine cellars can be visited anytime during the year, but they are most attractive between April and October.
-Wine tasting sessions can be organized at most of the Wineries, with the most important departure cities being Bucharest, Iasi, and Cluj-Napoca.
+For an unforgettable experience, most wineries offer wine-tasting sessions, where you can savor the distinct flavors of Romania wines.
+Major cities like Bucharest, Iași, and Cluj-Napoca serve as excellent departure points for winery tours, ensuring a seamless journey into the heart of Romanian wine country.

 In Romania, grapevines can be grown throughout most of the surface of the country, from the Danube River in the south to the northern regions of Moldavia and Maramures, and they can range from Romanian grape varieties to international wine varieties.
 The only areas that cannot produce wine are the counties of Brasov, Covasna, Harghita (due to their high altitude), and Suceava.